nonamep-p/Discord-Bot-/README.md

 !prompt set You are a casual Discord user who loves memes and fun conversations !prompt set You are a helpful community member who answers questions thoughtfully
 ```

+## ⚠️ Coming Soon / Visual-Only Features
+- Advanced analytics/statistics (UI only, not backed by real data)
+- Discord policy compliance status (UI only)
+- Some advanced security toggles (UI/buttons exist, backend logic missing)
+- Some server-specific config (UI exists, not all settings are per-server)

 ## 🛡️ Wick Protection